scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-3a title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 1"}

 AS Y receives the two PCBs "a" and "b" through two different (ingress) interfaces, namely "2" and "3", respectively (see {{figure-3b}} below).
 Additionally, AS Y forwards to AS Z four PCBs that were previously sent by core AS X. For this, AS Y uses the two different (egress) links "5" and "6".
-AS Y extends the four PCBs with the corresponding ingress and egress interface information.
+AS Y appends the corresponding ingress and egress interface information to the four PCBs.
 As can be seen in the figure, AS Y also has two peering links to its neighboring peers V and W, through the interfaces "1" and "4", respectively - AS Y includes this information in the PCBs, as well.
 Thus, each forwarded PCB cumulates path information on its way "down" from core AS X.

 ~~~~